Get Immersed in Provençal Village Charm at Hotel Lou Calen

 CB: What makes this property stand out for Ciao Bambino! travelers?

 Amie: Hotel Lou Calen is a gem, truly.
-It’s a 4-star, eco-conscious boutique property with just 36 rooms, but it feels expansive and full of character — a good choice for families and travelers seeking something in the heart of an authentic French village, yet with space to roam (it sits on 7.5 acres), a splash pool for kids and even a tennis court.
-It’s casual, full of Provençal charm without being too kitschy, and at around €350 for an entry-level room with village views, the value is unbeatable.
+It’s an eco-conscious boutique property with just 36 rooms, but it feels expansive and full of character — a good choice for families and travelers seeking something in the heart of an authentic French village, yet with space to roam (it sits on 7.5 acres), a splash pool for kids and even a tennis court.
+It’s casual, full of Provençal charm and, at around €350 for an entry-level room with village views, the value is unbeatable.

 Rooms and suites come in all shapes and sizes, but each includes salvaged surface materials such as wood and stone combined with modern creature comforts